Macquarie Group: Recent history

 In September 2021, Cincinnati Bell, which also owns Hawaiian Tel since their July 2018 merger, was fully acquired by Macquaire Infrastructure Partners V.

 In 2021, the company announced the purchase of Kansas City-based asset management company Waddell & Reed for $1.7 billion.

 Also in 2021, Macquarie entered into a binding agreement to acquire AMP Capital's Global Equity and Fixed Income (GEFI) business in Australia.

 In March 2022, Macquarie Asset Management completed its acquisition of Central Park Group, an independent investment advisory company specialising in alternative investment strategies for high-net-worth investors.

-Current operations

-Macquarie employs more than 17,000 staff in 33 countries.
-Macquarie's business activities are organised into four principal operating groups.
+In November 2023, Macquarie Capital Principal Finance announced the acquisition of energy testing and inspection services provider – Camin Cargo for an undisclosed amount.

+In July 2024, the company took full ownership of National Gas in the UK, after acquiring the final 20% of the company from National Grid plc.

+In 2025, Macquarie has estimated to drive more deals despite economic challenges that are vigilant in the region as per Ani Satchcroft, co-head of Macquarie’s infrastructure division in Asia-Pacific.